Current Graduate Students

 Mostafa is originally from Upper Egypt and has lived in the DMV area for four years.
 Mostafa received B.A in English Language and Literature from Aswan University in 2011, and in 2014 he received a Diploma in Teaching Methodologies.
 In 2018 he was awarded a Fulbright scholarship to work as an Arabic TA at The Catholic University of America.
 His research focuses on Class Mobility in American Literature in the nineteenth century.
 In his free time, Mostafa enjoys playing soccer, swimming, attending stand-up comedy shows, and meeting new people.
 His favorite comedians are George Carlin and Dave Chappelle.

-Kavita Premkumar is from Bangalore, India, and graduated magna cum laude from Wheaton College, MA in 2021, where she majored in English Literature and minored in Education.
+Kavita Premkumar is from Bangalore, India, and graduated from Wheaton College, MA in 2021, where she majored in English Literature and minored in Education.
 Her research interests include 19th century British Literature, Children’s Literature and Modern Irish Literature.
-Her senior capstone paper was focused on Tennyson’s incorporation of the fallen woman trope in the Idylls of the King.
-She is also passionate about local journalism and her work has appeared in the Wheaton Wire and the Martlet.
-She works as a Teaching Assistant with the Community Scholars Program.
+She is a Teaching Assistant for the Community Scholars Program and the current Director of Academic Affairs for GradGov.
+She is a Leo Sun, Leo Rising, Taurus Moon.

 Avery grew up on Long Island, NY, and graduated from Binghamton University in 2021 with a double major in English and Cinema.
 With a particular interest in Gothic and Weird fiction, a significant focus of her undergraduate studies regarded 19th and 20th century literature.
 Avery also has a deep passion for film, particularly film theory, and the role women have in the film industry.
 In addition to reading and watching movies, she also adores painting and writing poetry.